MA Landscape Architecture

 We have a unique relationship with the Royal Botanic Garden Edinburgh, where you will learn about plants and horticulture from world-leading researchers and scientists.

 You will also have the opportunity to take up practical working opportunities worldwide.
-We currently offer exchange opportunities with renowned landscape architecture institutions in mainland Europe and Australia.
+We currently offer exchange opportunities with renowned landscape architecture institutions in:

 Choice of study routes